RedStabros/RedStabros/README.md

 - 👋 Hi, I'm @RedStabros
 - 👀 I'm interested in learning about programming and front end
-- 🌱 I'm currently learning React
+- 🌱 I'm currently learning React and working in Machine Learning
-- 💞️ I am looking to collaborate in social support projects
+- 💞️ I am looking to collaborate in social support projects and Cripto Projects
 - 📫 Contact me at email udcarkangel@gmail.com

 <!---